f5devcentral/secure-deliver-optimize-genai/docs/class2/class2.rst

 ..  image:: ./_static/class2-9.png

 ..
 Note::
    NGINX App Protect offers additional capabilities to enhance the security of modern applications.
 Since this class focuses on securing GenAI applications, we will specifically address securing GenAI chatbots.
-While security logs can be forwarded to an external syslog server and visualized with Grafana, we will not cover these as part of the lab exercises.
+While security logs can be forwarded to NGINX One SaaS or to an external syslog server and visualized with Grafana, we will not cover these as part of the lab exercises.
 For more information on using App Protect WAF, please refer to other NGINX labs.

 4 - Recap